-7. The Grievance Review Board is responsible for reviewing all investigative materials and determining outcomes.
-These outcomes will be rendered in writing with recommendations for resolution and sanction.
-This statement of outcomes will be provided to both the complainant(s) and the respondent(s), simultaneously in writing.
+- 6. The Title IX Coordinator will schedule a live hearing with the hearing subcommittee of the Grievance Review Board, the complainant(s), the respondent(s), any advisors, any witnesses, and at least one participating investigator present, - 7.
+The Grievance Review Board is responsible for reviewing all investigative materials and determining outcomes in the form of finding the respondent(s) responsible or not responsible for the allegations investigated.
+These findings will be rendered in writing with sanctions and/or remedies.
+This statement of findings will be provided to both the complainant(s) and the respondent(s), simultaneously in writing. - a.
+Determination of responsibility will be made based on a preponderance of the credible evidence (defined as whether it is more likely than not that the respondent is responsible for the alleged violation.)
+The credibility of the evidence (firsthand knowledge, corroborating witnesses, consistency, etc.) is considered seriously in the review of the investigation.

-- a.
-Determination of responsibility will be made based on a preponderance of credible evidence (defined as whether it is more likely than not that the respondent is responsible for the alleged violation.)
-The credibility of the evidence (firsthand knowledge, corroborating witnesses, consistency, etc.) is considered seriously in the review of the investigation. - b.
+b.
 The Chair of the Grievance Review Board is responsible for providing the written decision, which must be reviewed and/or confirmed by the Title IX Coordinator and/or designee.

-The written decision will reflect either a determination that the allegations cannot be substantiated, or a determination that they can be substantiated and the terms of the prescribed resolution including any disciplinary action deemed appropriate.
+The written decision will reflect either a determination that the allegations cannot be substantiated (a finding of not responsible), or a determination that they can be substantiated (a finding of responsible) and the terms of the prescribed resolution including any sanctions and/or remedies.

-- 8. The complainant and the respondent parties are provided with the opportunity to review the determination and recommendations for sanctions. - 9.
+- 8. The complainant and the respondent parties are provided with the opportunity to review the determination and sanctions and/or remedies. - 9.
 Both the complainant and the respondent parties are provided with an opportunity to approve or appeal the outcome.
 Specific appeal criteria must be met.
 See Appeal Process below. - 10.
-If either the complainant or the respondent parties choose to appeal the outcome, they must file a written statement of appeal within ten (10) business days, asserting their reasons for appeal and any new evidence to be considered. - 11.
+If either the complainant or the respondent parties choose to appeal the outcome, they must file a written statement of appeal within five (5) business days, asserting their reasons for appeal and any new evidence to be considered. - 11.
 The other party then has an opportunity to review the appeal and offer a written statement in response. - 12.
-Both the appeal and response, along with the initial investigation information, outcomes, and sanctions, will be given to the appeal subcommittee of the Grievance Review Board for consideration.
+Both the appeal and response, along with the initial investigation information, outcomes, and sanctions/remedies, will be given to the appeal subcommittee of the Grievance Review Board for consideration.
 Absent a procedural error or new evidence, the determination of responsibility cannot be overturned.